-From the 28th – 29th October 2017, the Institute of Ideas' annual Battle of Ideas festival of debate took place in London’s Barbican Centre, addressing a wide array of topical areas in a refreshing and thought-provoking fashion.
+From the 28th – 29th October 2017, the Academy of Ideas‘ annual Battle of Ideas festival of debate took place in London’s Barbican Centre, addressing a wide array of topical areas in a refreshing and thought-provoking fashion.

 In a rapidly changing world, debating ideas matters more than ever.